Mavericks vs. Trail Blazers Player Props Betting Odds

-Player prop bet options for Luka Doncic and others are available when the Dallas Mavericks host the Portland Trail Blazers at American Airlines Center on Wednesday at 8:30 PM ET.
+Jerami Grant and Luka Doncic are two of the players with prop bets available when the Portland Trail Blazers and the Dallas Mavericks meet at American Airlines Center on Friday (opening tip at 8:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!